 To comply with this regulation, International Services must receive proof of USF insurance or the signed J-1 Insurance Compliance Form, if purchased from an outside company.

 USF Student Health Services insurance policy for international students and postdoctoral fellows meets this requirement and is recommended for use by all J scholars.
 Policy information, current costs, and sign-up is available at http://www.usf.edu/student-affairs/student-health-services/insurance/needcoverage.aspx NOTE: The university health insurance policy offered to employees does not include repatriation and medical evacuation.
 Therefore, J scholars who select the university employee plan, will need to purchase supplemental insurance to cover Medical Evacuation and Repatriation.

 Change of Residential Address

 Immigration regulations require that all non-citizens report any changes to their residential addresses, phone number, and email within 10 days.
 USF J scholars may report these changes via the “Update Local Address (Scholar) eform in iStart.
 Scholars sponsored by other Fulbright, IIE, or other US agencies should contact their program sponsors directly regarding change of address.

 J scholars may apply for an extension to their DS-2019 if the sponsoring department wishes to extend the stay and the J category allows extension.
-The sponsoring department should complete the DS-2019 Extension Form and return it to International Services at least one month before the current J-1 status expires (date as noted in section 3 of Form DS-2019).
+The sponsoring department should login to iStart to complete the DS-2019 Extension Form and return it to International Services at least one month before the current J-1 status expires (date as noted in section 3 of Form DS-2019).